 What are Project KPIs?

 Project KPIs, or key performance indicators, are a set of quantifiable measures used to gauge the performance of a project over time.

-These metrics help us monitor progress, identify trends, and make informed decisions about the direction of our projects.
-They give us tangible, concrete evidence of how we're doing—rather than relying on gut feelings or intuition.
+These metrics help you monitor progress, identify trends, and make informed decisions about the direction of your projects.
+They provide tangible, concrete evidence of how you're doing—rather than relying on gut feelings or intuition.

 9 Key Performance Indicators For Project Management

-These effective KPIs help give a more comprehensive understanding of a project’s health, helping to ensure we deliver on time, on budget, and within the agreed-upon scope.
+These effective KPIs help give a more comprehensive understanding of a project’s health, helping to ensure that you deliver on time, on budget, and within the agreed-upon scope.
 Let's take a closer look at each one.

 1. Return on Investment (ROI)